The bottom of the Smith’s 4D Mag goggles curves inwards for a better downwards-facing field of view. Photo: Tim Manning//The Inertia

 Oakley’s Line Miner goggles provide top-tier lens tech at an approachable price.
 Photo: Ken Cox//The Inertia

-This season, we will continue our testing of the current lineup of goggles, as well as some exciting new options from Smith, Oakley, Outdoor Master, and others.
+This season, we are continuing our testing of the current lineup of goggles, as well as some exciting new options from Smith, Oakley, Outdoor Master, and others.
+We just completed a mid-season update in early February, adding the new Oakley Flow Scape and Smith Preview, and adjusting our Best Budget ranking after completing some of that continued testing.
+Part of that testing included a powder-filled trip to Japan, where we put some of our top pick options to back-to-back tests in the flat light and fog-inducing conditions of a classic Japanuary storm cycle.
 We’re stoked to keep this article updated throughout the season to keep you, our readers, informed with the most accurate and up-to-date information.

 Heavy, wet snow and humid conditions are par for the course in coastal BC.
 Photo: Steve Andrews//The Inertia